moorepants/eme185/content/pages/meetings.rst

 Each team will be assigned a teaching assistant that will act as a consultant for your project.
-During the winter studio sections, each team will meet with the teaching assistant for approximately 30 minutes each week to discuss the weekly progress and/or the current studio activity.
-Additionally, your team will meet with the main instructor for approximately 10 minutes.
+During the winter studio sections, each team will meet with the teaching assistant each week to discuss the weekly progress and/or the current studio activity.
+Additionally, your team will meet with the main instructor as needed.
 In the Spring quarter, you will meet with the TA and the instructor together for 50 minutes per week.

-To prepare for the meeting, you are required to send an update email to the instructor, your assigned TA, your client, all of your teammates, and anyone else that is directly involved in your project 24 hours before the beginning of the meeting.
-The subject line of the email should be as follows:
+To prepare for the meeting, you are required to send an update email to the instructor, your assigned TA, your client, all of your teammates, and anyone else that is directly involved in your project 24 hours before the beginning of the meeting (or studio session).
+The subject line of the email should be as
+follows:

 ``[EME185] AIO: <team name>``